From Cold to Gold: How to Measure Lead Quality

 Assessing High-Quality and Low-Quality Leads

-At first, we recommend starting your lead assessment as a manual process.
-This will help you familiarize yourself with your leads and help you define what quality looks like for your brand.
+We recommend starting your lead assessment as a manual process at first.
+This will help you familiarize yourself with your leads and define what quality looks like for your brand.
 Ideally, you can automate your lead ratings from then on.

 Let’s put this into perspective with an example.